Licensing

 1. The Malabu Oil deal is a good example of corruption in the oil and gas sector in Nigeria—and, of course, what’s possible in other resource-rich countries.
 What lessons on the governance of licensing processes can one learn from the Malabu case?

 Although the Malabu/OPL 245 contract was awarded during the military era [in Nigeria], I would say two major lessons are to be learnt from the process.
 One is for relevant government agencies to do their due diligence and ensure that only qualified oil firms are awarded oil licenses.
 In the case of Malabu, what happened was the creation of a briefcase company that had a non-existent character as a shareholder—which is against Nigerian laws and ordinarily should be a crime that one should be prosecuted and jailed for.
 So the first lesson is that relevant agencies should do their due diligence.
 If CAC [Nigeria’s Corporate Affairs Commission] had done its due diligence then, if DPR [the Department of Petroleum Resources] had done its due diligence, then Malabu would never have been awarded OPL 245.
 That, for me, is a major lesson to learn.
 The other lesson is to ensure that politically exposed persons are totally removed from having interests directly or indirectly in companies that are bidding for government contracts.
 Public officials should not in any way, either directly or through relatives or friends, be involved in owning or managing companies that are bidding for government contracts.
 What we saw with Malabu is that we had a sitting head of state whose son owned 50 percent shares in the company, a serving ambassador of Nigeria whose wife had about 20 percent shares in the company.
-Though we could say this happened in the military era, it’s still happening now, so these are two key lessons that Nigeria must ensure do not occur again.
+Though we could say this happened in the military era, it’s still happening now, so these are two key lessons that Nigeria must ensure do not occur again.2.
+Why should the media care?
+Why did you and Premium Times care?

 The first reason why we [Premium Times] cared when we first got alerted of the Malabu scandal was the volume of money involved when the 2010–11 agreement was signed.
 About 1.1 billion [U.S.] dollars, a large chunk going to an individual, and for a country that then was facing several crises—inadequate schools, uni lecturers and doctors on strike—so we were concerned that how can this large chunk of money that should ordinarily go into government coffers go into private hands?
 Secondly is the value of the oil block—this was an oil block that by industry estimates could have provided enough oil and gas that could power the whole of Africa for a good period.
-So the value of the block, the amount of money involved, but also the level of impunity of the whole process made us worry that something like this should not be let go without adequate investigation.
+So the value of the block, the amount of money involved, but also the level of impunity of the whole process made us worry that something like this should not be let go without adequate investigation.3.
+What challenges did you face in covering this important story?

 The first challenge we faced was access to documents….
 When we first got notified about the dealings, about the award, the signing of the contracts, we first tried to get copies of the three contracts because the 2010–2011 contract was signed between three parties, but in different forms… so there was one between Shell and the Nigerian government, there was one between the Nigerian government, Shell and Eni, and there was Malabu and Shell… so getting access to all these documents.
 We were also trying to get access to various older CAC records.
 We were not only interested in the current CAC records of Malabu, but also all the alterations that had happened since when Malabu was formed in 1998.
 The third was getting relevant parties to talk, parties who were directly involved in direct negotiations… Getting them to talk even off the record was a challenge.
 Of course, that’s one of the challenges that investigative journalists face, but we were able to surmount the challenges.
-We got the info we needed.
+We got the info we needed.4.
+What lessons can other journalists learn from your coverage of this story—e.g. tools, skills that are necessary to develop, and general tips?

 The first [skill] is patience: never give up when you’re pursuing a story of this nature, even if it seems you’re facing barriers in accessing these documents or accessing sources.
 Keep pushing.
 Some of these investigations take months, years to get done, so never give up.
 The second thing is to be able to interpret data and relevant documents.
 It’s very key.
 You’d see some court judgments, like the U.S. court judgments, related to the matter…very bulky documents and you wonder, why do I have to read this 200-page document?
 Why do I have to interpret these legal terminologies as a journalist?
 But you really have to do these things to fully understand the matter.
 So I’d recommend to journalists that they should be willing and patient enough to read tons of documents that are relevant to the investigations that they’re pursuing.
 The third is to be principled and upright.
 Someone once asked me why I was not scared for my life in pursuing this story, and even going as far as serving as a witness on the trial in Italy, and I told the person that all the players involved in the Malabu scandal know I’ve never collected a dime from any of them, despite knowing all of them.
 So they know I’m not doing it for the money.
 So for that reason I know there’s nothing for me to be scared of.
 If they had heard that I ever collected money from any of them, then the other party would have been able to say: he’s doing it for money, let’s go after him.
 So my advice to journalists, particularly to [my] Nigerian journalists, when you’re doing investigations, no matter what you’re offered, please be upright.
 It’s very key.